mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **To the players who became Peacekeepers:**

 You navigated impossible choices.
 You found paths through moral mazes.
-You proved that heroism exists even in grey worlds.
+You proved that heroism exists even in gray worlds.

 You weren't perfect heroes.
 You were REAL heroes.
 Flawed, struggling, compromising, but ultimately choosing right more often than wrong.